Im-in123/ZK-Bank-Privacy-Loan-Binance/README.md

 NB: Live application might be down if hosting platform is down or upgrading.
 Or might not work as expected due to extra configurations on the hosting platforms(In case emergency please run locally):
 👉 1. **[Frontend:](https://zk-bank-privacy-loan-binance.vercel.app/)**
  2. **[Backend Api:](https://zkpass-binance-api.vercel.app/)**

 ---
 ## Zkpass Custom Schema Json
+ - For earn balance and balance in last 24 hours
    ```json
    {
      "issuer": "Binance",